- Location: Wisconsin

-- The Wisconsin Department of Transportation's (WisDOT) Salesperson Manual serves as your best tutor.
-All exam questions are culled from this 24-page tome.
+- The Wisconsin Department of Transportation's (WisDOT) Motor Vehicle Salesperson Manual serves as your best tutor.
+All exam questions are culled from this manual.

 - The test takes approximately 45 minutes.

-- If you fail you must wait at least one day before trying again.
+- If you fail you must wait at least 1 day before trying again.

 You can transfer if you've held a salesperson license within the last five years.

-To transfer you need to complete the sales person license application.
+To transfer you need to complete the sales person Salesperson/Representative License Application (Form MV2184).
 Be sure to have your employer complete the bottom half.
 Mail the completed application along with all required fees to:

 - Wisconsin Department of Transportation